- The Tsar's Masquerade

 Sue Reddel And Diana Laskaris

 Authors, entrepreneurs, and world travelers Sue Reddel and Diana Laskaris have created the life they want on their own terms.
-They walk you step by step through their simple but powerful system so you too can design the work and life you love.
+In their first book, the duo walks readers step-by-step through their simple but powerful system for designing the work and life you love.

 What Should I Do Now?: A 14-Day Jumpstart Program To Get Unstuck, Make Decisions, And Take Control of Your Work and Your LifeCheck Latest Price